exiguus/gattner.name/packages/gitlab-fetch/README.md

 ### Build in public on GitHub and edit in private on GitLab

 * Build in public on GitHub
-* Store and edit your content and assets in private on GitLab
+* Store and edit your content, data (JSON files) and assets (image, document plops) in private on GitLab
+* Fetch and validate your data and assets in public on GitHub
 * Deploy to Vercel [1]

 [1] Trigger a deployment hook [with Vercel](https://vercel.com/docs/concepts/git/deploy-hooks)